SPOTLIGHT ON: Queenie, nothing gets her down

 But she is nervous around other dogs.

-“We would recommend that she be an only dog or maybe into a family with a very calm, sweet, good-natured dog like her in an really good introduction period,” Pressley added.
+“We would recommend that she be an only dog or maybe into a family with a very calm, sweet, good-natured dog like her in a really good introduction period,” Pressley said.

 As soon as her treatment is complete, Queenie will be ready to take on the Colorado hiking trails.